 At Spartans Law, we can attend police station interviews.
-If you have been accused of a terrorist-related crime or Terrorism Law Solicitors, we will ensure that you are being interviewed in accordance with the law and will advise you when not to say anything that may prejudice your case.
+If you have been accused of a terrorist-related crime or Terrorism Law Solicitors in Luton, we will ensure that you are being interviewed in accordance with the law and will advise you when not to say anything that may prejudice your case.

 Terrorism charges are extremely serious and can have a lifelong impact on you and your family.
-It is imperative, therefore, that you get help from a law firm that has the experience and understanding of UK anti-terrorism law and can provide you with a solid defence.
+It is imperative, therefore, that you get help from a law firm that has the experience and understanding of UK anti-terrorism law Solicitors in Luton and can provide you with a solid defence.